GOTO-OBS/goto-tile/README.rst

 	$ gototile -s<telescope> -skymap<skymap-file>
 or
-        $ gototile -s<telescope> -fermi<fermi-position>
+        $ gototile -s<telescope> -gaussian<gaussian-position>

 where <telescope> is one of the predefined telescope,
 <skymap-file> is the LGIO probability skymap,
-and <fermi-position> is the GRB final position and error reported in GCN Fermi detection.
+and <gaussian-position> is the GRB final position and error reported in GCN Fermi detection.

 A list of options and telescopes can be seen with: